aristox2/senpi/README.md

 ---

-## What it does
+## what's senpi?

-Telegram's API has some annoying limitations — rate limits, phone number requirements, session management headaches.
+So telegram's API has some annoying limitations — rate limits, phone number requirements, session management headaches.
 Your senpi skips all of that by scraping the public web previews (`t.me/s/<channel>`) instead.
 New posts get forwarded to a private Matrix room, and if a message is in Arabic, Hebrew, Cyrillic, or CJK, it gets translated on-device using [Ollama](https://ollama.com) and sent as a threaded reply.

 Images are grabbed during the scrape (before Telegram's CDN links expire) and uploaded to Matrix.
 Videos get a direct link back to the original post.